 If you call them during business hours, does somebody answer the phone?
 Does he/she speak decent English?
 It doesn’t have to be perfect, as English isn’t the main language in Hong Kong after all.
 However, all the documents concerning your future company will be in English, so you do need to deal with somebody that has sufficient language proficiency.

-p.s.
-If their English is bad you’re probably dealing with a mainland Chinese person that acts as an intermediary for a real agency or, worse, is just trying to scam you.
+If their English is bad you’re probably dealing with a mainland Chinese person that acts as an intermediary for a real agency, or worse, someone who is just trying to scam you.

-Can you pay by PayPal or wire transfer or do they insist on collecting your money through Western Union?
+Can you pay by PayPal or wire transfer, or do they insist on collecting your money through Western Union?
 If they only accept Western Union, run away!
 Why?
 Because you can’t track the transaction and they can easily run away with your money.
-This holds true for any monetary transaction, not just when opening a company.
+This is true for any monetary transaction, not just when opening a company.

 If you send an inquiry by email, does somebody answer within 24-48 hours with good English and without pushing you to buy their service as soon as possible?
 An established agency has a healthy number of customers and doesn’t need to be pushy.
 But a scammer?
 They just want you to send them some money and then run away before you realize they don’t know much about incorporating companies.

-When you ask for a quotation, do you receive a clear answer to all of your questions and a list with the cost of each service (company incorporation service fee, business bank account opening service fee, Hong Kong government annual fees and so on)?
+When you ask for a quotation, do you receive a clear answer to all of your questions and a list of the cost of each service (company incorporation service fee, business bank account opening service fee, Hong Kong government annual fees, and so on)?

 Frequently Asked Questions

-If though you want to live in Hong Kong, then your company will have to apply for a work or “investor” visa in your stead.
-Note that to obtain the visa you’ll have to be able to demonstrate that your company will benefit the city of Hong Kong, whether by hiring local people, the volume of taxes paid, innovation, and so on.
-Basically if you just have a side business or are using it as a front, don’t expect to get a visa.
+However, if you want to live in Hong Kong, then your company will have to apply for a work or “investor” visa on your behalf.
+Note that to obtain the visa, you’ll have to be able to demonstrate that your company will benefit the city of Hong Kong, whether by hiring local people, the volume of taxes paid, innovation, and so on.
+Basically, if you just have a side business, don’t expect to get a visa.

 If you decide to open a bank account for your company with a bank in Hong Kong, yes, you’ll have to personally make an appointment with the bank.
-If instead you decide to use an off-shore bank account then it’s possible that you don’t have to physically go to Hong Kong.
+If you decide to use an off-shore bank account instead, then it’s possible that you won’t have to physically go to Hong Kong.

 Usually just a few days.

 It depends on the agency.
-The one that we recommend can also handle your company’s accounting.
+The one that I recommend below can also handle your company’s accounting and auditing.

-Are you looking for an agency that can help you to set up your Hong Kong company?
+Are you looking for a licensed agency that can help you set up your Hong Kong company?

-If you want to know the name of an honest agency that can help you to register and manage your company, just send us a message using the following form:
+If you want the name of an honest agency that can help you register and manage your company, just send us a message with the following form: